I am coming to Alaska to do the Susitna 100/Little Su 50K. Where do I fly in to?

 My friends and family want to follow me around the course.
 Can they go into checkpoints to warm up?

-With the exception of Willow Community Center, the checkpoints are private, and very small, therefore, not available to friends, family, or spectators.
+With the exception of Eagle Quest Lodge, the checkpoints are private, and very small, therefore, not available to friends, family, or spectators.
 They are staffed with race volunteers and our priority is to provide for the racers.

 Are the trails open to the public during the race?